Samanaan/Montgomery_Accident_Report/README.md

   * It is clear that crashes occur more frequently in areas that are closer to a large city.
 However, more data from outside data sources would have to be used to understand why exactly these areas see more accidents.

 ### Data Challenges
-* Overlapping Data - repeated data that wasn't able to be separated during our data merge
+* Overlapping Data - repeated data that wasn't able to be separated during our data merge.

-* Null Values - many of our original questions were void of supporting data, this made us change our questions to better fit things that we could analyze more accurately, if at all
+* Null Values - many of our original questions were void of supporting data, this made us change our questions to better fit things that we could analyze more accurately, if at all.

-* Data Ranges - some data was non-overlapping in terms of timeline, therefore we only had one data source for some statistics and multiple for others
+* Data Ranges - some data was non-overlapping in terms of timeline, therefore we only had one data source for some statistics and multiple for others.

 ### Future Plans
 * Filter Data More Thoroughly - This would involve a more rigorous screening process to have a more reusable data set.